 Released: 1998, 2015, 2016

-Recommended version: All versions of the game are more or less the same, but the recent Steam and PS4 releases add in a few "cheat" functions that allow the player to triple the game's animation speeds, skip random encounters or activate a God Mode that instantly restores their health and fills the Limit bar.
+Recommended version: All versions of the game are more or less the same, but the recent Switch and PS4 releases add in a few "cheat" functions that allow the player to triple the game's animation speeds, skip random encounters or activate a God Mode that instantly restores their health and fills the Limit bar.
 This allows those only interested in the story to make their way through the game, and those interested in the gameplay to speed up the more tedious grinding aspects and lengthy spell animations.
 So for both the more casual and die-hard gamer, those are the ones I recommend.

 Tags: JRPG, Science Fantasy, Customizable Characters, Disturbing Themes, ATB-Like, Random Encounters, Combat Minigames, Optional Minigames, Long Animations, Unskippable Cutscenes, No Saving in Dungeons, Mid-Length Campaign, Cinematic Experience, Great Music, Missables